 For further information on the Company’s Conflict of Interest Policy, kindly contact us on [email protected]

 The Company qualifies as a Financial Market Participant in terms of the SFDR.
 As a result of this, the Company is required to have in place policies and procedures setting out the approach adopted by the Company on the integration of sustainability factors in the investment decision‐making process/ investment advisory process and within its risk management framework.
-SFDR defines “sustainability factors” as “…environmental, social and employee matters, respect for human rights, anti‐corruption and anti‐bribery matters…” (the “ESG Factors”).
+SFDR defines “sustainability factors” as environmental, social and employee matters, respect for human rights, anti‐corruption, and anti‐bribery matters (the “ESG Factors”).
+Financial Market Participants shall also publish and maintain on the websites, the reasons why they do not consider adverse impacts of investment decisions on sustainability factors, clear reasons for why they do not do so, including, where relevant, information as to whether and when they intend to consider such adverse impacts.